aalligithub/automated-v2ray-manger/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-*** This is an example of how you may give instructions on setting up your project locally.
-*** To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 The only prerequisites are python (3.11.4 tested) and selenium (4.11 or newer recomended), new selenium updates removed the need for the webdriver path as selenium manages the webdriver itself so make sure you have the right version, this program uses chrome driver so make sure you have google chrome browser installed and internet connection

 ### Installation